mthambipillai/cert-anomaly-ids/Wiki.md

 As a last step we need to `inspect` the detected anomalies.
 Each anomaly has the following fields: the source or destination entity (usually the host resolved by reverse DNS), the timestamp at which the anomaly began, then all the different scaled features values and finally the anomaly score.
 Based on the duration of the time window we can reconstruct the original logs for each anomaly.
 Then we need to evaluate if the detected anomalies are true or false positives.
 In the end, the security analyst should do it but we can flag the logs entries with a set of predefined rules that create tags and comments on every matching log.
 The number of anomalies recognized as true positives by the rules can then be computed to know the precision measurement.

 In case the detected anomaly is one of the fake intrusions we injected in the first step, we can mark the intrusion as detected.
 The number of fake intrusions detected gives us a recall measurement.
 Finally, the reconstructed logs with the tags and comments are persisted to one `.csv` file per anomaly.

+There is a fourth command which isn't really part of the pipeline: `optimize`.
+It takes a detector name as input and finds the best parameters for that detector on some specified dataset by doing a grid search on predefined ranges of parameters.
+For each parameter of the detector, an optimizer is implemented: it computes the precision for different values of that parameter.
+The values are hardcoded so not configurable yet.
+It prints to standard output the results.

 ## Global Parameters

 Every parameter has a flag letter and a consistent name between the configuration and the full flag name.
 So for every entry `param=...` in `conf/application.conf`, there is a corresponding flag `--param <value>` and a shortcut `-p <value>` for non-global parameters.

-The following parameters are global parameters, consistent accross the different commands: `extract`, `detect` and `inspect`.
+The following parameters are global parameters, consistent accross the different commands: `extract`, `detect`, `inspect` and `optimize`.

 - `--loglevel`: Defines the log level as a string according to the [log4j levels](https://logging.apache.org/log4j/1.2/apidocs/org/apache/log4j/Level.html)
 - `--featuresschema`: Defines the path and name of the json file of the schema that describes the different columns, their types, aggregation functions, etc...
 More details about it can be found in the Features Schema subsection.